NikKonst/ld_plot/README.md

 # LD plot

-Plot of a Linkage Disequilibrium (LD) matrix
+Plot of a Linkage Disequilibrium (LD) matrix in Python

 ## Installation